 WELCOME TO THE SAN DIEGO SPIRITUAL RETREAT CENTER

-We do not affiliate with any organized philosophy or religion nor do we have a doctrinal or theological statement.
+At our Spiritual Retreat Center, we do not affiliate with any organized philosophy or religion nor do we have a doctrinal or theological statement.
 We welcome all from all walks of life and believe that Consciousness is arising on our planet and that we want to be as helpful as possible to further this.
+Love is our religion.

 Our teachings and lessons are only signposts that point the way to a Higher Reality.
 There is only one Source of Life and Energy and we welcome all that are on that path.
 This slice of the planet is available for all to find Stillness, Presence, and Consciousness, from which a wellspring of Love, Joy and Peace will flow.